 Artificial Intelligence and Machine Learning

-Integration with Wearable Devices and IoT
+Integration with Wearables and IoT

 Patient-Centered Features

-Voice-Driven Interfaces
+Speech-driven Interfaces

 Cloud-Based Solutions